 Situated on acres of tropical rainforest, this new Ocho Rios' attraction offers close encounters with playful dolphins.
 There are three

-activities involving the dolphins, "The Touch Encounter," "The Swim With" and "The Encounter Swim" along with the more recent ...
+activities involving the dolphins, "The Touch Encounter," "The Swim With" and "The Encounter Swim."
+These activities are designed to ...

 Amenities:Air Conditioning (In Room).
 Telephone.
 Television (Cable/Satellite).
 Non Smoking Rooms.
 Television.
 Daily Maid Service.
 In Room Broadband Internet Access.
 Safe